| | | | |

 If you have been watching the Outlander TV series, you have probably noticed the beautiful knitted pieces that the main character Claire wears, including her collection of fingerless mittens and arm warmers.

-They can be made in any color, I made mine in Cascade 220 heathers in blue that is 100% Peruvian highland wool, so not only are they warm they are really soft to wear.
+They can be made in any color.
+I made mine in Cascade 220 heathers in blue, which is 100% Peruvian highland wool, so not only are they warm, they are really soft to wear.

 Yarn Substitutes